MEDICARE & PRIVATE INSURANCE FILING

 To take advantage of Medicare or insurance coverage, you generally have 2 choices:

-- The fastest way to get the equipment is to buy the equipment you need using your credit card and then submit a claim to Medicare or your insurance company.
-The product will be delivered to your door in about a week.
+- The fastest way to get the equipment is to buy it yourself and then submit a claim to Medicare or your insurance company for reimbursement.
+The product will be delivered to your door in 2-3 days.

 If you choose to take this route, please have the following documents ready to submit your claim: